-During the 12 weeks ended March 19, 2022, net cash provided by investing activities was \$3.0 billion, primarily reflecting proceeds associated with the Juice Transaction of \$3.5 billion, partially offset by net capital spending of \$0.5 billion.
+During the 12 weeks ended March 25, 2023, net cash used for investing activities was \$0.5 billion, primarily reflecting net capital spending of \$0.6 billion.

-We regularly review our plans with respect to net capital spending, including in light of the ongoing uncertainty caused by the Russia-Ukraine conflict and by the COVID-19 pandemic on our business, and believe that we have sufficient liquidity to meet our net capital spending needs.
+We regularly review our plans with respect to net capital spending, including in light of the ongoing uncertainty caused by the Russia-Ukraine conflict on our business, and believe that we have sufficient liquidity to meet our net capital spending needs.